Standard Vertical Cabinet Smoker Instructions

 4. Burning of charcoal produces carbon monoxide and can cause death.
 Run in a well ventilated area.

-6. Do not operate unit on or near combustible surfaces, check with local fire marshal for commercial installations.
+7. Do not operate unit on or near combustible surfaces, check with local fire marshal for commercial installations.
+Be sure the fire is fully extinguished and hot ash is removed from smoker prior to placing it near any combustible surfaces during storage.

 Before lighting the unit please ensure that the unit is at least 36” away from all flammable materials and products.
 Also ensure that when lighting, no hot coals can go onto a burnable surface and that the unit itself is placed on a nonflammable surface such as concrete or gravel.
 Do not leave the unit unattended.